Multi-band light curves from eccentric accreting supermassive black hole binaries: Results

 For the eccentric binary, for $\mathcal{M}\in\lbrace 11,7\}$, although the orbital modulation in different bands is clearly in-phase (peaking at pericenter, i.e.~integer values of orbits, see \fref{fig:LCMach}), the magnitude and shape of the two bands is nonetheless different enough that the color peaks mid-orbit (at apocenter, i.e.~at times halfway between integer orbits).
 The average color is useful to compare to the emission from a steady circumsingle disk around a black hole of mass equal to the binary's mass.
 The circumsingle disk color is 0.94, whereas a circular binary has a modest enhancement to $0.97-1.2$, and an eccentric binary has an even greater enhancement to $1.3-2.1$.
 The color variability on the near-orbital time scale is also a notable observable: RMS of $2.4-6.2\%$ for circular binaries, $6.3-12\%$ for eccentric binaries.
 See Tables~\ref{tab:circ_color} \&~\ref{tab:ecc_color}.
 A direct comparison to the complex phenomenology of AGN observations (see e.g. \citealt{padovani+2017}) is involved, and is beyond the scope of the present study.

 In \fref{fig:Mdotlag} we plot the optical LC and total accretion rate $\dot{M}$ from our sink-shrinking study (test label: $r_{\rm sink}$ in Appendix \sref{app:sens}).
+The accretion rates are measured by the sink terms, in a neighborhood of the black holes.
 The rows show resolutions $\Delta x = 0.005 a$ (top) and $\Delta x = 0.0025 a$ (bottom).
 The lag between the optical LC and $\dot{M}$ appears converged, and is highly in-phase for the eccentric binary (right column); for the circular binary (left column), they are nearly out-of-phase.
 The infrared LC (not shown) is in-phase with the optical LC.
 If jet emission is well-predicted by $\dot{M}$, then this is a tantalizing hint of a smoking-gun signature of eccentricity, in SMBHB candidates with well-differentiated jet and disk emission.
 Without having performed sink-shrinking tests for all of our sensitivity tests in Appendix \sref{app:sens}, this result is not up to the same standard of evidence as our other results tabulated in Appendix \sref{app:sens}.
 However, it stands to reason that the smaller minidisks in the eccentric case result in less buffering of incoming perturbations, thereby allowing a greater degree of synchronicity between the consequent minidisk heating (and thus emission) and accretion by the black holes.

+Lastly, in order to assess our assumption that the gas is optically thick everywhere, we display the electron scattering optical depth $\tau_{\rm es}$ of the gas in \fref{fig:taumap}, where regions with $\tau_{\rm es}<1$ have been greyed out.
+The electron scattering optical depth $\tau_{\rm es}$ is a lower bound for the effective optical depth (see \sref{sec:disk}).
+To compute this, as per \sref{sec:accrate}, we first scaled the surface density down to the general level of our target model via the approximate map